-Important: The Mickleham Post-Entry Quarantine Facility has reached operational capacity and cannot take any further bookings for cats or dogs in 2016.
-There is limited space available in January 2017.
+Important: The Mickleham Post-Entry Quarantine Facility has reached operational capacity and cannot take any further bookings for cats or dogs until March 2017.

 Please refer to Post-Entry Quarantine Reservations and submit your reservation as soon as possible to avoid any disappointment or delays with your animal’s intended arrival date.

 It is recommended clients submit their reservations for quarantine as soon as their import permit is granted.
 Submitted reservations will be assessed by the facility within 7 days.

 Once a notification has been received advising you of the approved reservation, this is when pre-export treatments and blood tests should be conducted to comply with the import conditions and reservation date.